+65. Withdrawal of election petitions
-Withdrawal of election petitions 66.
-(1) An election petition shall not be withdrawn except with leave of the court and after such notice has been given as the court may direct.

-(2) On the hearing of the application for withdrawal, any person who might have been a petitioner in respect of the election to which the petition refers may apply to the court to be substituted as a petitioner for the petitioner who desires to withdraw.

-(3) The court may substitute as a petitioner an applicant under subsection (2) and may further, if the proposed withdrawal has been, in the opinion of the court, induced by any corrupt bargain or consideration, by order, direct that the security given on behalf of the original petitioner shall remain as security for any costs that may become payable by the substituted petitioner and that the original petitioner shall be liable to pay the costs.

-(4) If a petition is withdrawn the petitioner shall be liable to pay the costs of the respondent.
+- (1) An election petition shall not be withdrawn except with leave the court and after such notice has been given as the court may direct. - (2) On the hearing of the application for withdrawal, any person who might have been a petitioner in respect of the election to which the petition refers may apply to the court to be substituted as a petitioner for the petitioner who desires to withdraw. - (3) The court may substitute as a petitioner an applicant under subsection (2) and may further, if the proposed withdrawal has been, in the opinion of the court, induced by any corrupt bargain or consideration, by order, direct that the security given on behalf of the original petitioner shall remain as security for any costs that may become payable by the substituted petitioner and that the original petitioner shall be liable to pay the costs. - (4) If a petition is withdrawn the petitioner shall be liable to pay the costs of the respondent.

-Appeals
+66. Appeals

-67. (1) A person aggrieved by the determination of the High Court on hearing an election petition may appeal to the Court of Appeal against the decision.

-(2) The Court of Appeal shall proceed to hear and determine an appeal under this section expeditiously and may, for that purpose, suspend any other matter pending before it.

-(3) The decision of the Court of Appeal in an appeal under this section is final.
+- (1) A person aggrieved by the determination of the High Court on hearing an election petition may appeal to the Court of Appeal against the decision. - (2) The Court of Appeal shall proceed to hear and determine an appeal under this section expeditiously and may, for that purpose, suspend any other matter pending before it. - (3) A person aggrieved by the decision of the Court of Appeal under sub section (2) may appeal against the decision to the Supreme Court. - (4) The Supreme Court shall proceed to hear and determine an appeal under this section expeditiously and may for that purpose suspend any other matter pending before it.

-Petition to abate on

-death of petitioner
+67. Petition to abate on death of petitioner

-68. An election petition shall abate at the death of the sole petitioner or of all the petitioners.
+An election petition shall abate at the death of the sole petitioner or of all the petitioners.